Whitaker and Baxter: Strategies against Sinclair

 Prior to the election, Sinclair was a renowned writer.
 I, Governor of California, and How I Ended Poverty was a work of Sinclair's set in the future.
 The basic scenario of the book was that Sinclair had been elected governor, and his EPIC plan had succeeded in one-hundred percent employment for California.
 However, his other writings did not help him achieve these lofty goals.
 Using oppositional research tactics, Whitaker and Baxter pored through all of Sinclair's writings, finding quotes that they could use against him.
 The Los Angeles Times began putting quotes from Sinclair on their front page six weeks before the election.
 Sinclair ultimately attributed his loss to Whitaker & Baxter, who were named only as "The Lie Factory" in his post-election book, "I, Candidate for Governor, and How I Got Licked."

 For their part, Whitaker and Baxter's oppositional research was not entirely factual.
-The following quote, which appeared in the L.A.
-Times reflecting Sinclair's opinion on marriage, was taken from a fictional character's dialogue in Sinclair's book Love's Pilgrimage:
+The following quote, which appeared on the Los Angeles Times reflecting Sinclair's opinion on marriage, was taken from dialogue spoken by a fictional character in Sinclair's 1911 novel Love's Pilgrimage:

 The sanctity of marriage. ...
 I have had such a belief ...
 I have it no longer."

-However, Whitaker believed that any quotes which could be attributed to his campaign were fair to use against him.
-In short, Whitaker believe Upton was beaten because he had written books.
+"Sure, those quotations were irrelevant," Baxter later explained, “But we had one objective: to keep him from becoming Governor.”
+They believed that any quotes which could be attributed to Upton, and therefore his campaign, were fair to use against him.
+Whitaker later said he believed "Upton was beaten because he had written books".